 Different types of belt material choices

 - Rough top belt – for extra grip on inclines, declines and products that might slide

 - Higher chemical resistance – for best protection from chemicals

-- High cut resistance belt material – for rough or sharp items like sheet metal or bricks.
+- Cut resistant conveyor belt material – for rough or sharp items like sheet metal or bricks.
 The extreme heavy duty belts are very strong

-- High temperature resistance.
+- High temperature conveyor belt.
 For parts coming out of hot presses, we have belt materials available.
 In some cases, belt conveyors can run through lower temperature ovens.

 Styles available in custom configurations: